microsoft/playwright/docs/src/test-sharding-js.md

 <details>
 <summary>More complex scenario</summary>

+Below is a scenario where tests [ 2 and 3 ], [ 4, 5 and 6 ] and [ 9 and 10 ] are executed in a test group which affects how tests are spread across the shards.

 ```ts
 Original Order: [ [1], [2, 3], [4, 5, 6], [7], [8], [9, 10], [11], [12] ]
 Sorted Order:   [ [4, 5, 6], [2, 3], [9, 10], [1], [7], [8], [11], [12] ]